-This document describes the security vulnerability disclosure policy of VoidSec Team Members.
+This document describes the security vulnerability disclosure policy of VoidSec.

-It is the official policy of VoidSec Team Members (referred to as “us” or “we” hereafter) to exercise the responsible/coordinated disclosure of security vulnerabilities in a manner which is of maximum value to all affected parties.
+This is the official policy of VoidSec (referred to as “us” or “we” hereafter) to exercise the responsible/coordinated disclosure of security vulnerabilities in a manner which is of maximum value to all affected parties.
 VoidSec reserves the right to change this policy at any time and at its sole discretion, without prior notice.
 The updated version of the policy can be retrieved at any time at: https://voidsec.com/disclosure-policy/

-This policy states the ‘guidelines’ that we intends to follow.
+This policy sets out the ‘guidelines’ that we intend to follow.

-The ISSUE is the vulnerability, problem, or otherwise reason for contact and communication between the REPORTER and the VENDOR(s).
+The ISSUE is the vulnerability, bug, problem, or otherwise reason for contact and communication between the REPORTER and the VENDOR(s).

 The REPORTER is the individual or group submitting the ISSUE.

-The VENDOR is the individual, group, or VENDOR that maintains the software, hardware, or resources that are related to the ISSUE.
+The VENDOR is the individual, group, or company that maintains the software, hardware, or resources that are related to the ISSUE.

 The DATE OF CONTACT is the point in time when the REPORTER contacts the VENDOR.

-The DATE OF PUBLIC DISCLOSURE is the point in time when the VoidSec Team disclose the
+The DATE OF PUBLIC DISCLOSURE or DISCLOSURE DATE is the point in time when we disclose the vulnerability to the general public.

 All dates, times, and time zones are relative to the REPORTER.

-NB: In cases where a VENDOR is unresponsive, or will not establish a reasonable timeframe for remediation, VoidSec Team Members may disclose vulnerabilities 30 days after the DATE OF CONTACT is set, regardless of the existence or availability of patches or workarounds from affected VENDORs.
+In case where a VENDOR is unresponsive or does not establish a reasonable timeframe for ISSUE remediation, we may disclose vulnerabilities 30 days after the DATE OF CONTACT, regardless of the existence or availability of patches or workarounds from the affected VENDOR.

-VoidSec Team Members will attempt to coordinate all reported vulnerabilities with the affected VENDOR.
+We will always attempt to coordinate all reported vulnerabilities with the affected VENDOR.

-We strongly believes that a coordinated disclosure is the best approach to properly and efficiently address a vulnerability and thus protect a VENDOR’s customers.
-However, software VENDORs too often deliberately fail to respond to vulnerability reports, don’t respect the valuable work made by the researcher, or simply take too long to develop fixes thus leaving their customers exposed for an irresponsibly long period of time.
+We strongly believe that coordinated disclosure is the best approach to properly and efficiently address a vulnerability and thus protect VENDORs’ customers.
+However, software VENDORs too often deliberately fail to respond to vulnerability reports submitted by security researchers (not respecting the valuable work performed by them), or simply take too long to develop fixes, thus irresponsibly leaving their customers exposed to vulnerabilities for a long period of time.

-Based on years of experience with VENDORs of various sizes having various approaches and attitudes towards fixing vulnerabilities, we have decided upon the following disclosure policy, which we find to be a reasonable “match” between a fair amount of engineering and quality assurance efforts and the need of providing a timely fix to vulnerabilities.
+Based on years of experience with VENDORs of various sizes having different approaches and attitudes towards vulnerabilities fixing, we have decided upon this disclosure policy which we deem a reasonable “compromise” between a fair amount of engineering and quality assurance efforts and the need of providing a timely fix to vulnerabilities.

-Vulnerabilities reported to us will be disclosed to the public 30 days after the DATE OF CONTACT, regardless of the existence or availability of patches or workarounds from affected VENDORs.
+Vulnerabilities reported to us by REPORTERs will be disclosed to the general public 30 days after the DATE OF CONTACT, regardless of the existence or availability of patches or workarounds from affected VENDORs.
 Extenuating circumstances, such as active exploitation, threats of an especially serious (or trivial) nature, or situations that require changes to an established standard may result in earlier or later disclosure.
-Disclosures made by us will include credit to the REPORTER unless otherwise requested by the REPORTER.
-We will apprise any affected VENDORs of our publication plans, and negotiate alternate publication schedules with the affected VENDORs when required.
+Disclosures will include credit to the REPORTER unless otherwise requested.
+We will communicate to any affected VENDORs of our publication plans, and negotiate alternate publication schedules with the affected VENDORs when required.

-It is the goal of this policy to balance the need of the public to be informed of security vulnerabilities with VENDORs’ need for time to respond effectively.
-The final determination of a publication schedule will be based on the best interests of the community overall.
+Since this policy aims to balance the interest of the general public to be informed of security vulnerabilities with the VENDORs’ need for time to respond effectively, the final determination of a publication schedule will be based on the best interests of the community overall.

-Vulnerabilities reported to us will be forwarded to the affected VENDORs as soon as practical after we receive the report.
-The name and contact information of the REPORTER will be forwarded to the affected VENDORs unless otherwise requested by the REPORTER.
-We will advise the REPORTER of significant changes in the status of any vulnerability he or she reported to the extent possible without revealing information provided to us in confidence.
+Vulnerabilities reported to us will be forwarded to the affected VENDORs as soon as we receive and process the report.
+The name and contact information of the REPORTER will be forwarded to the affected VENDORs unless otherwise requested.
+We will advise the REPORTER of significant changes in the status of any vulnerability reported without disclosing confidential information provided to us.

-For projects that have a public bug report page we cannot guarantee any disclosure time (or responsible disclosure), as anyone who has access to the bug report has the access to the vulnerability.
-In this case we evaluate a possible immediate publication (full disclosure) to promote a more rapid fix.
+For projects that have a public bug report page, we cannot guarantee any disclosure time (or responsible disclosure), as anyone having access to the bug report has also the access to the vulnerability.
+In this case, we will evaluate a possible immediate publication (full disclosure) to promote a more rapid fix.

-- If the VENDOR doesn’t reply with a security contact or other relevant e-mail address within a week is our policy to set the DATE OF CONTACT to that day.
-The disclosure date is set to the first Saturday 30 days later after the DATE OF CONTACT.
+- If the VENDOR does not reply with a security contact or other relevant e-mail address within a week, it is our policy to set the DATE OF CONTACT to that day.
+The DISCLOSURE DATE is set 30 days after the DATE OF CONTACT.

-- When a security contact or other relevant e-mail address has been identified, a VENDOR initially receives a mail with vulnerability details along with a preset disclosure date (usually set to the first Saturday 30 days later).
+- When a security contact or other relevant e-mail address has been identified, a VENDOR initially receives an e-mail with vulnerability details along with a preset DISCLOSURE DATE (usually 30 days later the DATE OF CONTACT).

-- If the VENDOR does not respond to the initial mail within a week, it is resent.
+- If the VENDOR does not respond to the initial e-mail within a week, the e-mail is resent.

-- If no response has been received at the day of the preset disclosure date, the vulnerability information is published immediately without further coordination attempts.
+- If no response has been received on the day of the DISCLOSURE DATE, the vulnerability is published immediately without further coordination attempts.

-- If the VENDOR responds to either the initial mail or the resent mail, a new disclosure date may be set in case the VENDOR cannot meet the preset date.
+- If the VENDOR responds to either the initial e-mail or the resent e-mail, a new DISCLOSURE DATE may be set in case the VENDOR cannot meet the preset date.

-- We expects VENDORs to provide continuous status updates on the progress.
-If none are provided by default, the VENDOR will be contacted about once a month with a status update request.
+- We expect VENDORs to provide continuous status updates.
+If none are provided by default, the VENDOR will be contacted about once a week with a status update request.

-- Should the VENDOR not respond to two consecutive status update requests, a mail is sent to the VENDOR advising that the vulnerability information will be disclosed a week later if no response is received.
-If no further response has been received by this date, the vulnerability information is immediately published without further coordination attempts.
+- Should the VENDOR not respond to two consecutive status update requests, an e-mail is sent to the VENDOR advising that the vulnerability information will be disclosed a week later.
+If no further response has been received by that date, the vulnerability information will be immediately published without further coordination attempts.

 - Eventually, the vulnerability information will be published by us when: